 - Now we'll add our link to the image so when a recipient clicks on this image, they are taken to your website for example.
 We are only able to add one link per image.
 Make sure your image is selected by clicking on it once (you'll know its selected if you see the dotted lines around it) and then click the icon beside the one we clicked previously to insert this image

 - After clicking that icon, you'll see the interface below which is where we want to type in our hyperlink.
 For this example we've typed in www.dominionlending.ca.

 Note: If you want your email signature to link to your phone number , type in the link as follow with your phone number:tel:9991119999

-Now we have a signature which is hyperlinked and ready to go.
-The next step is to make sure this signature is setup to be used when creating new messages plus replies/forwards.
-Make sure the drop down menus look like how they are setup below
+- Now we have a signature that is hyperlinked and ready to go.
+The next step is to make sure this signature is set up to be used when creating new messages plus replies/forwards.
+Make sure the drop-down menus look like how they are set up below